Salish Sea Model data products in support of the Puget Sound Nutrient Source Reduction Project

 The Bounding Scenarios

-Bounding Scenarios are documented in the 2019 report on nutrient pollution in the Salish Sea, Puget Sound Nutrient Source Reduction Project.
+Bounding scenarios are documented in the 2019 report on nutrient pollution in the Salish Sea, Puget Sound Nutrient Source Reduction Project.
 Volume 1: Model Updates and Bounding Scenarios by Anise Ahmed and colleagues.
 Downloadable data are presented below, for use in your own applications.
 The model input files are first.
 Use the links to jump to other Bounding Scenario files.

-Bounding Scenarios model output | Bounding Scenarios loadings | Bounding Scenarios post-processing scripts
+Bounding Scenarios model output | Bounding Scenarios loadings

-Bounding scenarios model input
+Bounding scenarios model input files

 See the List of Input files document.
 The files are all .dat files and can be viewed in any text editor.
-While we cannot provide user support or training for using these files at this time, if you have specific questions about the format, you may contact Anise Ahmed (anise.ahmed@ecy.wa.gov).

 2006